This post may contain affiliate links. Please read our full Disclosure Policy.

 - In a large pot, add one part of the ingredient to four parts of water and bring it to a boil.

 1-quart mason jars are a great size and height to hold egg dye.
-You can fit approximately 3-5 eggs in one jar easily and the lid can also be sealed for storage of the dye or if you are letting the eggs sit overnight.
-Pint-sized mason jars will work too.
+You can easily fit approximately 3-5 eggs in one jar, and the lid can also be sealed for the dye if you let the eggs sit overnight.
+Pint-sized mason jars will work, too.

 - After you have removed all the solids, add 1 teaspoon of vinegar (any type will do) per cup (8 ounces) of water used as a base for the egg dye.